Burnaby North Secondary School: History

-The project to merge "Kensington Jr" and "Burnaby North Sr" into "Burnaby North Secondary" began in the 1981/1982 school year.
+The project to merge Kensington Jr and Burnaby North Sr into Burnaby North Secondary began in the 1981/1982 school year.
 The objective was to see if money could be saved by sharing the resources and staff between the two schools.
 The former Kensington was referred as the "South Building" and Burnaby North Sr. was referred to as the "North Building".
 A wheelchair access elevator was added in 1983 to the North Building's east entrance.

 To accommodate the merged schools, two connections were built.
-A level sheltered walkway was constructed to connect the ground-level south-facing entrance of the North building to the second floor of the southwestern entrance of the South building, and a wooden staircase was built on a hill to provide access from the North building's east entrance to the South building's ground-level north entrance.
+A level sheltered walkway was constructed to connect the ground-level south-facing entrance of the North Building to the second floor of the southwestern entrance of the South Building, and a wooden staircase was built on a hill to provide access from the North Building's east entrance to the South Building's ground-level north entrance.
 The latter was replaced by a sheltered walkway that had a more gradual slope to accommodate accessibility.

 In 2010, the school was named Canada's Greenest School.

-In, 2017 the British Columbia Ministry of Education announced the school would undergo a program to seismically mitigate and upgrade all buildings (under the British Columbia Ministry of Education Seismic Mitigation Program).
+In 2017, the British Columbia Ministry of Education announced that the school would undergo a program to seismically mitigate and upgrade all buildings (under the British Columbia Ministry of Education Seismic Mitigation Program).
 On 12 October 2018, the British Columbia Ministry of Education officially announced funding for a complete rebuild of the current campus totaling CA$79.2 million.
-Construction is slated to be complete for September 2021, to coincide with the 100th anniversary of Burnaby North Secondary School.
+Construction was slated to be complete for September 2021, to coincide with the 100th anniversary of Burnaby North Secondary School.

-On 4 October 2019, controversy erupted at Burnaby North when news articles and reports surfaced of an incident involving the 2019–20 Hong Kong protests.
-A student allegedly placed a "Free Hong Kong" poster with the Chinese Characters for "Hong Kong Democracy" on their school locker.
-The poster was ripped down multiple times by a number of unknown students.
-Subsequently, a male student pushed the fellow female student in a "shoving incident" This resulted in a confrontation "more physical than we would like to see", said Principal David Rawnsley.
-Eventually, school staff broke up the incident, which had occurred in the Social Studies/History wing, and all students and their parents were notified of the incident.
+In July 2020, construction work began to build a new school campus building with a capacity for 1,800 students and space for child care, adult education, and language development programs.
+Construction was finished in January 2024.